Yi-Feng-Liu/Excel-Filter-tool/README.md

 ## version 2.0:

-1. Add a 'Process Work Pressure' option to the E file processing options.
+1. Added a 'Process Work Pressure' option to the Excel file processing combobox.

-2. Add a new function that can be used to process an Excel file on work pressure and quantify the text in each cell.
+2. Added a new function that can process Excel files on work pressure and quantify the text in each cell..

 ### *If the sheet name does not exist, it will be automatically created and saved.
 You can select the type you want to filter from the combobox.*